Why everyone has an interest in ending the conflict in Ukraine

 The leaders of Ukraine, Russia, Germany and France are meeting on Monday at the Elysée Palace to try to revive a 2015 peace deal, the Minsk Agreement.
 This has gone largely ignored as Ukrainian soldiers and Russia-backed separatists continue to exchange fire across First World War-style trenches along the front line slicing through eastern Ukraine.

-“It’s true that for practically five years little has happened regarding the implementation of the Minsk Agreement,” Greminger concedes.
+“It’s true that for practically five years little has happened regarding the implementation of the Minsk Agreement,” Thomas Gremingerexternal link, Secretary General of the Organization for Security and Co-operation in Europe (OSCE), told Swiss public radio, SRFexternal link.

 “What is positive, however, is that thanks to the agreement, we’ve managed to prevent the conflict in eastern Ukraine from getting worse.
 And we’ve also succeeded in reducing the humanitarian impact on the affected population – not least thanks to the OSCE Special Observation Mission.
 But it’s true that we’ve not really come any closer to resolving the conflict.”

+The OSCE plays a key role in the Ukraine conflict as an observer, buffer and mediator.

 ‘Face-saving withdrawal’